DhanushAnegondi/Image_Classification/README.md

 This project showcases the potential of modern deep learning techniques in solving complex image classification tasks and highlights the benefits of leveraging pre-trained models for efficient and accurate performance.

-Here's a comprehensive README file that explains the entire project, the models used, the steps performed, and the concluding results.
-This will help you document your project clearly on GitHub.

 ---